 Forefoot Pads - treatment of forefoot pain

 Specific off-loading pads are those pads that are used to treat sub 1 (great toe joint) and sub 5 (5th metatarsal phalangeal joint or little toe joint).
 Sub one problems might include a sesamoid fracture or sesamoiditis.
 Stage 1 hallux limitus might also fall into this category.
 Sub 5 problems are going to be caused by bursitis.
 These pads can also be used to treat focal areas of callus.
-These pads also come as a single use or reusable version.
-The adhesive backed pads can be applied directly to the foot or be applied into the shoe.
+These pads also come as a single-use or reusable version.
+The adhesive-backed pads can be applied directly to the foot or be applied into the shoe.
 Remember, if you're going to apply the pads into the shoe, try them first directly on the foot.
-In this way you'll know how they're supposed to feel when properly positioned.
+In this way, you'll know how they're supposed to feel when properly positioned.
 It's much easier to nail the correct position of the pad directly on the foot compared to placing the pad in the shoe.
 But once you become proficient at placing the pads, put them in the shoe.
 You'll save by placing one pad in the shoe vs. placing a new pad on the foot each day.
-Be sure to watch our videos on each product page for specific instruction for placement of each pad.
+Be sure to watch our videos on each product page for specific instructions on the placement of each pad.

 The most common example of a specific use off-loading forefoot pad would be a Dancer's Pad.
 The Dancer's Pad can be used to off-load sub 1.
 Flip it over or reverse it and the Dancer's Pad can be used to off-load sub 5.